 - a.
 Achieving NGB recognition is the single most important goal for British Powerlifting.
 Without this we are just one of several other powerlifting organisations, albeit affiliated to the IPF. - b.
-Previous applications have been unsuccessful mainly due to non-adherence to the requirements and guidelines laid down by UK Sport and subsequently Sport England. - c.
-Our first application under the new scheme was not successful, due mainly to insufficient membership numbers.
-In addition, several changes were recommended to our Constitution and Grievance Procedure.
-These have been implemented. - d.
-A new pre-application was submitted February 2015 and 12 months later, exchanges of letters and a meeting, we now have a clear of idea of what we have to do: - i.
-Merge the Constitution with the Memorandum and Articles of Association, - ii.
+Previous applications have been unsuccessful mainly due to governance documentation issues. - c.
+A new pre-application was submitted February 2015 and 12 months later, exchanges of letters and a meeting, we gained a clear of idea of what we had to do: - i.
+Merge the Constitution with the Memorandum and Articles of Association. - ii.
 Re-brand to British Powerlifting, - iii.
 Produce a Equality and Diversity Policy, - iv.
 Update Child Protection and Vulnerable Adult Policy, - v.
 Produce Anti-Doping Policy - vi.
-Provide organisational clarity, particularly regarding the Home Countries.
+Provide organisational clarity, particularly regarding the Home Countries. - d.
+Following lodging of the new Articles at Companies House, a further application was submitted August 2017.
+This was against the revised and simplified Pre-Application Procedure.
+We finally received an answer in February saying we met most of the criteria, but asking further questions regarding "influence" - e.
+The answers to these are being compiled and we will answer shortly and hopefully we will get the green light to proceed to the full application stage. - f.
+The advantages of achieving NGB recognition include: - i.
+Access to grants for development projects and international championships. - ii.
+Potential funding for administration and international teams. - iii.
+Potential funding for drug testing. - iv.
+Possible help with implementing OCT drug testing. - v.
+Raising the status of British Powerlifting unreachably higher than all other UK powerlifting organisations.